BloomTech-Labs/gitbook-labs-guides/coding/git-workflow.md

 ### QA changes on stage before merging to main

-Since you branched off of main your PR should be tested on stage prior to approving and merging.
+Since you branched off of main, your PR should be tested on stage prior to approving and merging.
 If there are no issues found on stage and no conflicts to be resolved in the code choose “Rebase and merge” or "Squash and merge" from the merge button and let's get onto main.

 ![](../.gitbook/assets/github-merge.png)

-If you find yourself with a merge conflict there are a number of ways to solve it.
+If you find yourself with a merge conflict, there are a number of ways to solve it.
 The GitHub tools are very handy or you can do it locally.
-When going down the local path there is a good set of instructions at [About pull request merges](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges)
+When going down the local path, there is a good set of instructions at [About pull request merges](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges)

 And now your code changes are on the main branch, ready to wow users with your updates.
 Deploy your code \(if not automatically handled by GitHub events\) and be ready to support any issues that arise.